nirtyj/algorithms/leetcode/src/com/leetcode/graph/topologicalsort/notes/topologicalsort.md

 3. How to find if a graph is a DAG ?
 Use, tarzan's strongly connected components or use -1 as below to track loops.
 4. There can be many Topological ordering (not unique)
 5. Trees have topological order.
 Pick from the child one by one.
+6. Find the single source shortest / longest path (by multiple each edge by -1, take result and * -1) from one node to all other nodes in the graph

 ## complexity